Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

-\textbf{Fraction speaking English or European.} The fraction speaking English or European is the fraction of the population speaking English or a major Western European language (French, German, Portuguese, and Spanish) as a mother tongue in 1992.
-As \citet{hallWhyCountriesProduce1999} argue, an essential feature of world history is the spread of Western European influence, which created an institutional and cultural background conducive to democracy.
+\textbf{Fraction speaking English or European.} This variable is the fraction of the population speaking English or a major Western European language (French, German, Portuguese, and Spanish) as a mother tongue in 1992.
+As \citet{hallWhyCountriesProduce1999} argue, an essential feature of modern world history is the spread of Western European influence, which created an institutional and cultural background conducive to democracy.
 The language variable is a proxy for such influence.
 Indeed, the fraction of the population speaking a major European language positively correlates with democracy (Figure \ref{fig:first-stage-fraction-european}).\footnote{The original specification also uses absolute latitude and the Frankel-Romer trade share as IVs.
-Our results stay similar with or without these variables as IVs.} Like the original authors, we include all countries in the world in the sample definition.\footnote{Missing data restricts the actual sample to 136 countries.}
+Our results remain similar with or without these variables as IVs (available upon request).} For example, a 100\% increase in the fraction of the population speaking a European language is associated with a 1.8 (s.e. = 0.6) standard deviation increase in democracy (line 5 in column 7 of Table \ref{tab:first-stage}).
+Like the original authors, we include all countries in the world in the sample definition. \footnote{Missing data restricts the actual sample to 132 countries.}